Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 - All privileged endpoints require an `admin` scope and step-up MFA.
 - Periodic automated audits of role assignments; revoke stale privileges.
 - Implement consent flags for couples: features like “hide surprise gift” are enforced in the authorization layer — decryption and display logic check consent before revealing.
+ (Not Implemented for: object-level permissions, admin scopes with step-up MFA, automated audits of role assignments, consent flags enforcement.)

 ---